ratanvarghese/tqtime/README.md

 ##Using this package
 ###Installation
 To install this package, install the [standard go tools](https://golang.org/doc/install).
-Then run:
-`go get github.com/ratanvarghese/tqtime`
+Then run: `go get github.com/ratanvarghese/tqtime`

 ###Functions
-All exported functions are documented in the standard Go format.
+All exported functions are documented in the standard Go format, so for more information run `go doc`.
-`go doc`

 One of the less obvious functions is `ShortDate`, which prints the Tranquility date in an original format.
 Since each Tranquility month has a unique starting letter, any date in a month can be presented with a unique 3-character code:

 `28 Mendel             28M`

 `3 Copernicus          03C`

 Special Days have unique codes:

 `Armstrong Day         ARM`

 `Aldrin Day            ALD`

 `Moon Landing Day      MNL`
 ShortDate appends this code with a space and a variable-length year number.
 Years Before Tranquility are negative numbers, years After Tranquility are positive.
-So '28 Mendel, 3 Before Tranquility' becomes
+So '28 Mendel, 3 Before Tranquility' becomes `28M -3`.
-`28M -3`

 If you do not like the provided `LongDate` and `ShortDate`, you can gather all the induvidual date components and print them as you wish.